OffCourse/public-badges/STATE_OF_THE_PROJECT.md

   more ([waag.org](https://waag.org) and [vpro.nl](https://vpro.nl)) in the
   next two weeks

++ Open Sourced the code along with core documentation and tools

 ### What is necessary for the 1.0 release?

 + Frontend and backend need to be tested in production environments

 + Refactoring, small additional features, and bug fixes on the basis of the aforementioned tests

++ Better documentation

 ### What follows after that?